 *1994: The General Education Committee issues a document entitled "The State of Writing at Dickinson College 1994."
 A summary of its findings reads: "Writing is taught across and up & down the curriculum by faculty from all disciplines; teaching students --both majors and non-majors-to write is thus conceived as part of the general task we assume when we engage them in the study of biology or philosophy or anthropology or any other disciplinary or inter-disciplinary field of inquiry."

 *1998: A Writing Intensive graduation requirement is approved by the faculty; beginning with the class of 2003, all students are required to take one WR course, which is described as "a course that teaches students that writing is a process of planning, drafting, revising, and editing.
-A WR course may also introduce students to the specific forms of writing common to a discipline, teach students strategies for identifying and correcting error and polishing prose style, and encourage students to read attentively for content and an author's purpose, audience, and context."
+A WR course may also introduce students to the specific forms of writing common to a discipline, teach students strategies for identifying and correcting errors and polishing prose style, and encourage students to read attentively for content and an author's purpose, audience, and context."

 *2002: The Writing Center moves back to the lower level of the library in an expanded space to accommodate a staff that has grown to 32 peer tutors.

 *2004: The Writing Center moves to the main level of the library.

-*2005: The Writing Center is renamed the Norman M. Eberly Writing Center in honor of a gift from the Eberly family for renovation and furnishing of the new space.
+*2005: The Writing Center is renamed the Norman M. Eberly Writing Center in honor of a gift from the Eberly family for the renovation and furnishing of the new space.

 *2006: A self-study and review of the Writing Program and Writing Center are conducted.
 One major recommendation of the external reviewers is that the college hires a permanent, full-time Writing Program director at the senior level.

 *2008: An ESL specialist is hired to teach writing courses designed for ESL/ELL students and to tutor in the Eberly Writing Center.

 *2009: A new full-time Director of the Writing Program, supported by an associate director, is hired to direct the Writing Program and Writing Center, to design faculty workshops, develop writing intensive courses, oversee the ESL/ELL program, and create new initiatives.